 I get this question a lot.
-And the answer just got trickier in my mind, on account of how much pain it’s recently caused one of my retreat participants—an amazing writer we’ll call Pam.
+And the answer just got trickier in my mind, on account of how much pain it’s recently caused one of my retreat participants—a fantastic writer we’ll call Pam.
 (Not her real name.)

 Pam came to Carmel over a year ago, lugging along the printed pages of her extraordinary novel—a story loosely based on her wilder and dramatically riveting younger days.
-Soon after our week together, I introduced Pam to an agent in Manhattan named Beth (her real name) who loved the book instantly.
+Soon after our week together, I introduced Pam to an agent in Manhattan named Beth (her real name), who instantly loved the book.
 Beth and I had only worked together with two other writers, but I knew her to be smart, dedicated, and loyal.
-She’s been in the game for decades and has skillfully agented a few bestselling authors I greatly admire.
+She’s been in the game for decades and has skillfully agented a few bestselling authors I much admire.

-Pam was elated.
-She found in Beth a wise sounding board, and a friend.
+Pam was delighted.
+She found in Beth a wise sounding board and a friend.
 They embarked on a year of intricate rewrites together and finally, last week, they both agreed the book was “totally ready” to shop.
 “It’s perfect!”
 Beth cooed over the phone to a crying-tears-of-joy Pam.
 “I’m so proud of you!”
 Words any writer loves to hear from her agent.

 Pam’s retreat mates were ready to break out the champagne!

-But at the last minute, a gal close to Pam—with a very good track record herself in publishing—read the novel and was ADAMANT that she cut the book down to 80,000 words.
+But at the last minute, a gal close to Pam—with an outstanding track record herself in publishing—read the novel and was ADAMANT that she cut the book down to 80,000 words.
 “It won’t sell unless you do!” she said.

 The thought of cutting 60,000 words after the intense collaboration Pam and Beth had experienced over the prior 13 months put them into a panic.
-Pam called to get my take and my stomach dropped.
-After engaging in my own massive cuts and rewrites over the past two years (self imposed, but necessary because I kept adding scenes and my book was ballooning), I knew the agony of thinking the end is in sight, only to be trust back into the mosh pit of word-count overwhelm.
+Pam called to get my take, and my stomach dropped.
+After engaging in my massive cuts and rewrites over the past two years (self-imposed, but necessary because I kept adding scenes and my book was ballooning), I knew the agony of thinking the end is in sight, only to be thrust back into the mosh pit of word-count overwhelm.

 Now, I’ve been writing in a different genre—memoir, not novels.
 But the issue at hand isn’t so different.
 Several friends of mine have written short memoirs in the 60,000 – 80,000 word range, and a few were longer, upwards of 100,000.
 Mine couldn’t seem to edit down to less than 120,000 words, which worried me constantly.
 I’d pour over the pages, looking for micro and macro cuts anywhere I could.
-What saved me from slashing scenes that had received positive feedback (just to meet some arbitrary norm and give publishers less production costs and the reader a cheaper price point) was the realization that Liz Gilbert’s Eat, Pray, Love, was around 130,000 words.
+What saved me from slashing scenes that had received positive feedback (to meet some arbitrary norm and give publishers fewer production costs and the reader a cheaper price point) was the realization that Liz Gilbert’s Eat, Pray, Love was around 130,000 words.
 Thank you, Liz!
-I for one love a story I can get lost in.
-Short memoirs tend to leave me grumpy–like I’ve been barred from seconds (and thirds!) from an all-you-can-eat salad bar.
+I, for one, love a story I can get lost in.
+Short memoirs tend to leave me grumpy–like being barred from going back to an all-you-can-eat salad bar.

 Anyhow… Back to Pam!
 I did a little research on the most successful novels of the past 100 years to see what kind of support and counsel I could give my friend.
-And I was surprised—and happy to learn that there really are no norms and patterns with the most famous novels.
+And I was surprised—and happy to learn that there are no norms or patterns amongst the most famous novels.